simondrichards/archery/README.md

 Archery - Further Developments

 1) The prototype only implements basic graphics, so there is work to be done on the graphic design.
+This might optionally include some animation of an arrow hitting the tapped character(s).

 2) There is currently no sound in the game, so sound effects, music, and optional pronounciation of the Chinese words could all be added.